alkesh26/blog/content/posts/leetcode-valid-number.md

 description: LeetCode - return true if a string is a valid number using C++, Golang, and JavaScript.
 date: 2023-03-30
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return true if a string is a valid number, c++, golang, javascript"
+categories: "return true if a string is a valid number, c++, golang, javascript"
 ---

 ## Problem statement